Stung by WeWork, SoftBank boss Son charts more cautious IPO course

 However, the billionaire boss stressed that several companies from the fund’s portfolio would go public in both 2020 and the year after.
 SoftBank is counting on new listings to raise cash for its recently announced second Vision Fund, to which it has committed to invest $38 billion.

-The slower IPO approach is likely to increase SoftBank Group’s reliance on its telecoms unit SoftBank Corp (9434.T), according to analysts.
+The slower IPO approach is likely to increase SoftBank Group’s reliance on its telecoms unit SoftBank Corp, according to analysts.
 The business accounted for nearly a third of the conglomerate’s operating income in the last financial year.

 So despite being a globe-spanning business with ties to Saudi Arabia, Silicon Valley and Wall Street, SoftBank’s fortune rests to large degree on a Japanese base of 23 million mobile subscribers, plus retail investors who snap up its junk-rated bonds aimed at fans of its SoftBank Hawks baseball team.